pehaa/pehaathemes-theme-tools/README.txt

 == Changelog ==

+= 1.0.3 =
+* Recent Posts Widget - possibility to skip the title
+* Shortodes - navigation and taxonomy
+* Fixed image loader

 = 1.0.2 =
 * Recent Posts Widget - additional css classes and date with permalink
 * Fixed image dimensions for the Image and Text widget